|

 The advent of the automobile in the 1920s made it possible for people to escape the confines of the big city.
-They
+They yearned

-up sprawling parks along the scenic and clean Clinton River, while others opened "wayside markets" (produce stands).
+parks along the scenic and clean Clinton River, while others opened "wayside markets" (produce stands).

-These parks were very popular with Polish and Italian immigrants, so park names and activities were derived from
+These parks were very popular with Polish and Italian immigrants, so park names and activities were derived from these

-these influences.
+influences.
 They were cheap entertainment and a pleasant place for family picnics, fishing, dancing and other recreational

-Parks documents the history of these long forgotten parks.
+of these long forgotten parks.
 Eight of these parks were located in Shelby Township.

 Warsaw Park